West Virginia University: Basketball

 West Virginia men's basketball has competed in three basketball championship final matches: the 1959 NCAA final, the 1942 NIT final (at that time, the NIT was considered more prestigious than the NCAA), and the 2007 NIT Championship.
 They lost to California in the 1959 NCAA finals, while the Mountaineers won the 1942 NIT Championship over Western Kentucky, and the 2007 NIT contest over Clemson.
-In 1949 future Mountaineers head coach, Fred Schaus, became the first player in NCAA history to record 1,000 points.
+In 1949 future Mountaineers head coach Fred Schaus became the first player in NCAA history to record 1,000 points.

 Recently, West Virginia reached the Final Four of the 2010 NCAA Men's Division I Basketball Tournament, led by West Virginia coach and former WVU player Bob Huggins.
 The Mountaineers won the 2010 Big East men's basketball tournament and received a #2 seed in the East Region of the 2010 NCAA Division I men's basketball tournament.

 In 2015, West Virginia reached the Sweet Sixteen of the 2015 NCAA Division I men's basketball tournament.
 They were eliminated from the tournament after losing to Kentucky.
 In 2018, West Virginia again reached the Sweet Sixteen of the 2018 NCAA Division I men's basketball tournament.
 They were eliminated from the tournament after losing in the fourth round to #1 seed and eventual champion Villanova.

 Soccer

-Since joining the Big 12 Conference ahead of the 2012 season, West Virginia women's soccer has posted a 27-1-3 record in regular-season league games.
+Since joining the Big 12 Conference ahead of the 2012 season, West Virginia women's soccer has posted a 27–1–3 record in regular-season league games.
 In 2016, the Mountaineers claimed their fifth consecutive outright regular-season league championship, becoming the first team in Big 12 history to accomplish that feat.
 West Virginia also won back-to-back Big 12 tournament championships in 2013 and 2014, as well as two additional Big 12 tournament championships in 2016 and 2018.
 The Mountaineers are coached by Nikki Izzo-Brown, the program's only head coach.

-West Virginia men's soccer competes in the Mid-American Conference.